yahyalmh/GitCommands/README.md

     ` git commit -m "message" file1 file2 `

-* Update latest commit messages
+* Update latest commit messages.
+It lets you combine staged changes with the previous commit instead of creating an entirely new commit.

     `git commit --amend -m "new message"`

 ## Reset
-* Clean file or directory form add
+* Clean file or directory from add

     `git reset HEAD -- <directory_nName> or <file_name>`